Everything you need to know about freezing beef stew. Learn how to freeze a batch of beef stew without freezer burn and without losing flavor.

-Beef stew is classic comfort food and is typically a combination of beef cubes and vegetables served in a delicious beef broth flavored with herbs and spices.
-What happens if you cook too much stew?
-What can you do with leftover beef stew?
+Beef stew is classic comfort food and is typically a combination of seared beef and vegetables served in a delicious beef broth flavored with herbs and spices.

-Like many homemade soups and stews beef stew actually tastes better the following day, which makes it a great make-ahead meal.
+Like many homemade soups and stews, beef stew tastes better the following day, making it a great make-ahead meal.
 Frozen stew is one of my favorite meals to have saved in the freezer for busy days.

 When stored properly beef stew will typically last in the freezer for up to three months.